yogyogi/ASP.NET-Core-CRUD-Operation-with-CQRS-and-MediatR-Patterns/README.md

 # ASP.NET Core CRUD Operation with CQRS and MediatR Patterns

-Here we will Implementing ASP.NET Core CRUD Operation with CQRS and MediatR Patterns.
+Here we will Implementing ASP.NET Core CRUD Operation with CQRS and MediatR Patterns. **Repository is updated to .NET 8.0**

 Read the entire article here - https://www.hosting.work/cqrs-mediatr-aspnet-core/